Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Be sure to include your restaurant logo in the background, for marketing purposes.

 Additionally, it would be super smart to create a branded Instagram hashtag for guests to use as part of their selfie posts.
 Disruptive Advertising provides good tips for using selfies in marketing campaigns.

 Example of a selfie wall.

-Join up with other services to offer babysitting for the night while Mum has a head and shoulder massage and pedicure with her friends.
+Join up with other services to offer babysitting for the night while Mom has a head and shoulder massage and pedicure with her friends.

-Apply to the Guiness Book of World Records to break a crazy record!
+Apply to the Guinness Book of World Records to break a crazy world record.
 You may not achieve it, but promoting the event will draw in the crowds.